bee-rickey/webScraper/README.md

 The last argument tells which of the steps to skip.
 This is used for images that need manual intervention.

 **Automation support through URL fetch/scraping:**
-AP, AS, CH, KL, LA, GJ, MH, ML, OR, PY, TG, TR, RJ (_RJ has stopped giving tables on their site_).
+AP, AR, AS, CH, KL, LA, GJ, MH, ML, OR, PY, TG, TR, RJ (_RJ has stopped giving tables on their site_).

 KA - district numbers and individual support.